pankajajoshi/Express-Examples-TipCal-Magic8Ball-App/README.md

 So if the user hits that route and asks a question of "Will I be a Millionaire" (ex. '/magic/Will%20I%20Be%20A%20Millionaire') he should have return to him his question AND a random Magic 8 ball response (see the array below) on the screen.
 We can't use spaces in the url, so we use %20to express a space in the url.
 So if the user hits that route and asks a question of "Will I be a Millionaire" he should get his question asked and a random Magic 8 ball quote on the screen.
-Send the magic 8 ball response back between html <h1>tags Use this array of Magic 8 ball responses.....
+Send the magic 8 ball response back between html tags Use this array of Magic 8 ball responses.....
 ["It is certain", "It is decidedly so", "Without a doubt", "Yes definitely","You may rely on it", "As I see it yes", "Most likely", "Outlook good","Yes", "Signs point to yes", "Reply hazy try again", "Ask again later","Better not tell you now", "Cannot predict now", "Concentrate and ask again","Don't count on it", "My reply is no", "My sources say no","Outlook not so good", "Very doubtful"]